kurtkanaskie/pingstatus-v1/README.md

 ## All at once - full build and deploy
 Replacer copies and replaces the resources dir into the target.
 Note use of -Dapigee.config.dir option.

+### Maven all at once
-* mvn -X -P test install -Ddeployment.suffix= -Dapigee.config.options=update -Dapigee.config.dir=target/resources/edge -Dapigee.config.exportDir=target/test/integration -Dapi.testtag=@health
+* mvn -P test install -Ddeployment.suffix= -Dapigee.config.options=update -Dapigee.config.dir=target/resources/edge -Dapigee.config.exportDir=target/test/integration -Dapi.testtag=@health

+### Cloud Build all at once
+* cloud-build-local --dryrun=false .

 ## Other commands for iterations